Antonina Hoffmann: Career

 Apart from a few short interludes Hoffmann worked exclusively in Kraków until 1893, at first under Pfeiffer's direction and later under that of Adam Miłaszewski (1863–1865), whose period as director ended in fiasco and in the breaking up of the entire company.
 This resulted in something of a low point in Hoffmann's career.
 A falling out with Miłaszewski caused her to depart from the Kraków theatre and by 1865 she had joined Konstanty Sulikowski's company in Tarnow.
 In 1865, Adam Skorupka became head of the Municipal Theatre in Kraków and Koźmian began collaborating with him.
 Hoffmann returned and was cast in the theatre's productions, performing with the company in Kraków and during guest appearances in Poznań, Krynica, Kielce, Tarnow and Prague.
 During this period she travelled to Vienna and Paris to observe theatre there.

 Later years and death

 During her later years her career diminished while at the same time fighting against the cancer which was to kill her.
 Hoffmann died in Kraków on her 55th birthday.
-She was buried at the Rakowicki Cemetery in the family grave of her friend Helena Modjeska and Wendów.
+She was buried at the Rakowicki Cemetery in the family grave of her friend Modjeska and Wendów.
 In November that year her body was moved to its own grave, which is decorated with a sculpture-bust of the artist by Michał Korpal and an epitaph which states that she devoted 37 years to the Kraków stage.